Walter Bruno Iltz: Gera

-For the 1925/26 season the 22 year old avant-garde dance performer Yvonne Georgi accepted an engagement to lead the Gera theatre's dance troupe.
+For the 1925/26 season the 22-year-old avant-garde dance performer Yvonne Georgi accepted an engagement to lead the Gera theatre's dance troupe.
 She opened with a dance evening comprising Felix Petyrek's "Arabian suite" (featuring Georgi herself in a solo dance performance), Darius Milhaud's "Saudades do Brasil" and "Persisches Ballett" by Egon Wellesz.
 Georgi's innovative cheerfully comedic choreography caused a sensation across Germany, although according to at least one source the conservative locally based theatre goers of Gera mostly stayed away.
 On New Year's Eve at the end of 1925 there was a production of Vittorio Rieti's and Diaghilev's only recently unveiled choral-ballet "Barabau".
 Even critics from Berlin attended, and the production was toured both to the Leipzig Playhouse and to the Berlin People's Theatre.
 During 1926 Giorgi also choreographed Stravinsky's Pulcinella to widespread acclaim.
 Nevertheless, as 1926 drew to a close the entire dance troupe at Gera's Princely Reuß Theatre was dismissed "due to lack of public interest".
 Yvonne Georgi moved on to Hanover where her first evening production was of her own version of Pulcinella.

-Iltz actively sought out young talent, undertaking trips across Germany in order to attend performances at small provincial theatres unannounced and normally unrecognised, on his talent spotting missions.
+Iltz actively sought out young talent, undertaking trips across Germany to attend performances at small provincial theatres unannounced and normally unrecognised, on his talent spotting missions.
 While he was at Gera he "discovered" and recruited Hans Otto, Paul Hoffmann, Oscar Fritz Schuh and, in 1927, the young Bernhard Minetti.
 It was also on one of his talent scouting trips that he came across Dorothea Neff, whom many years later he engaged to work for him in a succession of leading roles at the People's Theatre in Vienna, and who would later pay tribute to Iltz's courage and steadfastness during a murderous time (after 1938).

 Audience numbers at the Princely Reuß Theatre in Gera peaked under Iltz's directorship, at 240,832 for the 1925/26 season.